The Wide Gap Between A Karmic and Dharmic Life

 What Is the Difference Between a Karmic and Dharmic Relationship?

-For example, karmic relationships consist of people who use each other contractually.
+For example,in karmic relationships people use each other contractually.
 One would say, “I’ll love you if you love me back.”
 One gives of themselves only if the other is also giving, and one will remove themselves if they are not receiving what they want in return.
-Because of this contractural relationship of expectations, people can be reduced to tools, used only for what they can offer.
+Because of this contractual relationship of expectations, people can be reduced to tools, used only for what they can offer.
 Relationships might be reduced to sexual relations, money, or other useful and pleasurable things.

 On the other hand, dharmic relationships are made of two people who don’t need each other.
 There is no reason to be together except for mutual love, respect, and desire to experience life by each other’s side.
 The relationship isn’t based on contracts, ultimatums, or expectations.
 These relationships enjoy the benefits of consensual experiences such as sexual relations, the sharing of money, and other exciting things, but these exchanges aren’t needed or expected.
 Overall, the goal is for both partners to reach their life’s highest purpose together.